edxco/PrivateEvents/README.md

 ## Built With

 - Ruby
-- Rails
+- Ruby on Rails
 - HTML 5
 - Tailwind CSS
 - Rubocop
 - Rspec

-To get a local copy up and running follow these simple example steps.
+To get a local copy up and running, follow the steps below.

 ## Prerequisites